-If consumers are confident about their future income, job stability, and the economy is growing and stable, spending is likely to increase.
+If consumers are confident about their future income, job stability, and the economy is growing and stable, consumer spending is likely to increase.
 However, any job insecurity and uncertainty over income is likely to delay spending.
 An increase in consumer confidence shifts AD to the right.

 Lower interest rates tend to increase consumption because consumers purchase larger goods on credit.
 If interest rates are low, then it’s cheaper to borrow.
 Consumers mostly borrow to buy houses, which is one of the biggest purchases and lower interest rates means lower mortgage payments so that households can spend more on other goods.
 Some Economists argue that lower interest rates also make saving less attractive, but there is no real evidence.
 So, lower interest rates increase Aggregate Demand.

 If a consumer has a lot of debt, he is unlikely to buy more since he would have to pay his debt off first.
 Low consumer debt increases consumption and aggregate demand.

 Wealth is assets held by a household, such as property or stocks.
 An increase in property is likely increase to consumption.

 Investment, second of the four components of aggregate demand, is spending by firms on capital, not households.
 However, investment is also the most volatile component of AD.
 An increase in investment shifts AD to the right in the short run and helps improve the quality and quantity of factors of production in the long run.

 Factors that Affect Investment

-Firms borrow from banks to make large capital intensive purchases, and if the interest rate decreases, it becomes cheaper for firms to invest and provides incentive for firms to take risk.
+Firms borrow from banks to make large capital intensive purchases, and if the interest rate decreases, it becomes cheaper for firms to invest and provides an incentive for firms to take on risk.

 If firms are confident about the economy and its future growth, they are more likely to invest in capital, new projects, and buildings/machinery.